smithy-lang/smithy/docs/source-2.0/spec/http-bindings.rst

 Pattern Validation and Conflict Avoidance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Smithy validates the patterns within a service against each other to ensure
+Smithy validates the patterns within a service against each other to
-that no two patterns conflict with each other for the same HTTP method.
-To
+ensure that no two patterns conflict with each other for the same HTTP
-prevent ambiguity when matching requests for different operations, the
-following rules are in place:
+method.
+The following rules are in place:

 #.
 All labels MUST be delimited by '/' characters.